 Review the loan approval and good faith estimate.
 Double-check the interest rate, loan term, closing cost, fees and monthly payment to ensure they are in line with what you expected and what you need to meet your financial goals.
 Lenders advertise interest rates and programs but don’t always offer them on a loan approval.
 Your credit history, home value or other qualifying factors may make you ineligible for the special that was advertised.
 Don’t assume that a loan approval will include the loan terms you want.
 Even if you get the right interest rate, the lender may slide something else in, like a pre-payment penalty.

-Obtaining a loan to purchase a home is a necessary step for most people, unless you won Powerball or a similar lottery, or Grandpa is feeling extra generous.
+Obtaining a loan to purchase a home is a necessary step for most people, unless you had a previously paid-off home or Grandpa is feeling extra generous.
 Declining a loan approval to purchase a home can delay your closing.
 If you have to secure a loan through a new lender, you will have to start the application and approval process all over again.
-This can add weeks to your closing time frame.
+This can add weeks to your closing timeframe.
 Make sure the sellers are willing to extend the closing date before you decline a loan approval.
 If they are unwilling to do so, you may want to close the loan and refinance at a later date so that you don’t risk the home being sold to someone else.